MingzhenAo/Constraint-Programming/README.md

 [[_TOC_]]
 ## IQ Twist
 All the experiments and corresponding scripts about IQ Twist has been stored in it.
+* start, junior, expert, master and wizard

+  The names represent different difficulties.
+Each of them contains 24 files that name as model1, model2 and so on.
+  For each of these files, there are correspondings Minizinc (.mzn) file, Flatzinc (.fzn) file, (.ozn) file and other 9 log files to log the result of each solver.
+  The Flatzinc file is a bridge for the Minizinc to connect with other solvers.
+And the (.ozn) file is a byproduct in the process of transferring Minizinc file to Flatzinc file, it can be deleted after Flatzinc has been created.
 * CSPmodel.mzn

-  The general model, which used to combine the pegs' position information in create_models.py
+  Encoding for the general model, which is used to combine the encoding of pegs' position information in create_models.py to make up each problem in the booklet.
 * create_models.py

   This is a python script that saves all the pegs' position information.
-  Meanwhile, based on the information of pegs' positions and the general model in CSPmodel.mzn, all the models were created by this script.
+  Meanwhile, based on the encoding of pegs' positions and the general model in CSPmodel.mzn, all the problems were created by this script.
 * data_analysis.py

-  This function aims to call the functions in data_analysis_function.py to get all the data information that I have used in the thesis.
+  This function aims to call the functions in data_analysis_function.py to get all the data information that I will use in evaluation part of my thesis.
 * data_analysis_function.py

-  The python file is used to save the functions that achieve the goals of my evaluation part.
+  The python file is used to save the functions that achieve the goals in my evaluation part of my thesis.
 * data_analysis.xlsx

   An excel file that stores all the data and corresponding figures that I may use in the evaluation part of my thesis.